osalvador/ReplicaDB/docs/src/content/docs/cli/incremental-watermarks.md

 orchestration system and pass it to the next invocation only after a successful run.

+For subsequent runs, ReplicaDB adds a strict greater-than condition for the committed value.
+Choose a stable, monotonically increasing column exposed by the source table.
+Capture the reported value together with the run's exit code and destination verification; never advance the external checkpoint after code 1 or code 2.

 ## Limits

 - Watermarks apply only to `incremental` mode and a concrete `source.table`.